jason12333/Flexoskeleton-Printing/README.md

 The mushroom designs are printed jammable structures that can stiffen the flexoskeleton printed flexure upon reaching the joint limit.

+Using mushrooms, one can predict the locked up curvature of the hinge between each two mushrooms, and thus the whole bendable curvature.

 There are two main types of "mushroom" designs:

 A. Straight mushrooms as flexion joint limits.